Ali-AlRawaf/SportCred/doc/sprint2/PB.md

 ### App tutorial:

- - As a new user, I want a brief tutorial on the features of the application including ACS score, debates, analysis etc which I can refer to at any time I desire
+ - As a new user, I want a brief tutorial on the features of the application including ACS score, debates, analysis etc which I can refer to at any time I desire (DONE)

 ### Open court: